Strips Pendant Lamp

 Manufacturer: Quality System, Dragor, Denmark.

-Other versions: Also made as a table lamp.
+Other versions: The Strips pendant lamp was also made as a table lamp.

 The Strips pendant lamp is made of clear acrylic and white PVC.
 The flexible rings (strips) are slightly transparent, except for the outermost ring that’s opaque.
 Each ring overlaps the next one, which creates a very special effect.